top of page

 Pest & Disease Prevention

-I highly suggest using an organic slug prevention product, such as Sluggo Plus, at the time of planting.
+• I highly suggest using an organic slug prevention product, such as Sluggo Plus, at the time of planting.
 Slugs love young dahlias.

-**I've created an Amazon list of products I use or may be helpful for you.
+**I have an Amazon list of products I use or may be helpful for you.
 I'll add to it regularly.
 Some items may be better purchased elsewhere, but the list is a convenient spot to note products.
 Click to go to the Blooms Along Gardening Amazon List.

 I've created an infographic PDF with the basics of Dahlia Spring Care.